Tuned Compositional Feature Replays for Efficient Stream Learning

-The less challenging class-iid setting is similar to class-instance in that tasks are learned sequentially without revisiting previous tasks, and that each image is seen by the model only once; however, all images within each task are shuffled in an iid manner.
-This removes the local temporal correlations introduced by sequential frames in video clips.
-As with class-instance, CRUMB achieves excellent class-iid learning performance: as shown in figure~\ref{fig:video_streaming_main}, CRUMB's top-1 accuracy on all tasks after class-iid learning exceeds that of iCARL by 53\%, 50\%, and 55\%, and of GEM by 68\%, 60\%, and 66\% on CORe50, Toybox, and iLab respectively.
-The class-iid performance of all models is shown in table~\ref{tab:all_results}.
-CRUMB approaches the offline upper bound to within 3.1\%, 16.0\%, and 12.8\% on the same datasets.
-The performance of REMIND and CRUMB was comparable on class-iid, with CRUMB's accuracy 4.5\% higher than REMIND's on CORe50, but REMIND's accuracy higher by 8.1\% and 2.4\% on Toybox and iLab respectively.
+The less challenging class-i.i.d. setting is similar to class-instance in that tasks are learned sequentially without revisiting previous tasks, and that each image is seen by the model only once.
+However, all images within each class-i.i.d. task are shuffled in an i.i.d. manner, removing the local temporal correlations introduced by sequential frames in video clips.
+As with class-instance, CRUMB achieves excellent class-i.i.d. performance: as shown in supplementary Fig.~S1a-e, CRUMB's top-1 accuracy on all tasks after class-i.i.d. learning exceeds that of iCARL by 52.7\%, 49.2\%, 55.9\%, 44.9\%, and 51.2\% and of GEM by 67.7\%, 60\%, 66.7\%, 59.7\%, and 69.9\% on CORe50, Toybox, iLab, iCub and iLab+CORe50 respectively.
+The class-i.i.d. performance of all models is shown in Table~\ref{tab:all_results}.
+CRUMB approaches the offline upper bound to within 3.4\%, 16.3\%, 11.9\%, 12.2\% and 7.3\% on the same datasets.
+The performance of REMIND and CRUMB was comparable on class-i.i.d., with CRUMB's accuracy higher than REMIND's by 5.2\%, 7.3\% and 7.2\% on CORe50, iCub and iLab+CORe50 respectively.
+However, REMIND's accuracy was higher than CRUMB's by 8.4\% and 1.5\% on Toybox and iLab respectively.

 On all benchmarks, CRUMB's closest competitor by far was REMIND, with all other methods exhibiting much lower accuracy.
-In general, the regularization baselines performed more poorly in stream learning than replay methods.
-This is perhaps due to limited exposure to each task given that each image may be visited only once, or because of overfitting to temporally correlated data, especially in the class-instance setting.
-Because we used a fixed memory budget for replay methods, CRUMB is able to store many more examples than replay methods based on raw images, such as iCARL \cite{rebuffi2017icarl} and Gradient Episodic Memory \cite{lopez2017gradient}, leading to reduced forgetting.
+In general, the regularization baselines greatly underperformed the replay-based methods.
+This is perhaps due to limited exposure to each task given that each image may be visited only once, and/or because of overfitting to temporally correlated data, especially in the class-instance setting: replay addresses both of these issues while regularization methods generally do not.
+Because we used a fixed memory budget for replay methods, CRUMB is able to store many more examples than replay methods based on raw images, such as iCARL and GEM.
+This increases the diversity of the replayed stimuli.